SMarketingsol/one-click-hugo-cms/site/content/_index.md

   text: >-
     YouTube has become the Second Largest Search Engine on the Internet just behind Google, and It uses text to find out information about the videos that are being posted by Youtubers.
+So it is very important that your Title, Descriptions, and Tags are optimized for search engine crawlers.
 intro:
   heading: What we offer
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    We offer a Customized Solution for your Video Descriptions and suggest video tags and titles Optimized for your videos for Better Rankings so that you can focus on what matters, Your Content.
 products:
   - image: img/illustrations-coffee.svg
     text: >-